-Here are their tips and information to avoid and prevent binging:
+Here are their tips to avoid and prevent binging:

 Drink slowly.
-Take a few sips at a time.
-Make each drink last one hour.
-Have a non-alcoholic drink such as soda or water in between every alcoholic drink.
+Take a few sips at a time and make each drink last one hour.
+Have a non-alcoholic drink such as soda or water (or even a mocktail!) in between every alcoholic drink.

 Keep track of how much and how often you are drinking.
 You can write it down, tell a friend, track it in your phone, save your beer caps or download one the apps designed to track quantity.

 (beer can vary widely in ABV and therefore in serving size, with some being comparable to wine in alcohol content)

 341 mL = 12oz

 237-296 mL = 8-10oz